 TRACE ( "*** Unhandled Exception ***" );

-Consider in the above code the
+Consider in the above code, the

 Open function call can't find the specified mdb file in the folder, so it'll generate an exception determining the kind of error and error code, in addition to a brief description about the error.

-It was a brief explanation of some ADO features.
-There are really a plenty of other things in ADO which you should learn if you want to become an expert in this subject.
-Here, I tried to give you some clues to start learning ADO and developing useful applications using it, I'm also working to issue more articles in near future about this subject, discussing more interesting and unique features.
+This was a brief explanation of some ADO features.
+There are really plenty of other things in ADO which you should learn if you want to become an expert in this subject.
+Here, I tried to give you some clues to start learning ADO and developing useful applications using it, I'm also working to issue more articles in the near future about this subject, discussing more interesting and unique features.

 If you have any suggestions, recommendations or questions, please feel free to ask.
 I would be glad to hear the article's weaknesses as well as usefulness.
 You can reach me using email at email@example.com.